 Your privacy is important to Doctena.
 We’ve developed this Privacy Statement that covers how we collect, use, disclose, transfer, and store your information.
-Please take a moment to familiarize yourself with our privacy practices and let us know if you have any questions.
+Please take a moment to familiarize yourself with our privacy practices or visit the Doctena Privacy Center to get more information

 Our Privacy Principle